The Louvre reopens 3 days after one of the biggest museum heists of the century

 Beccuau said expert analyses are underway; four people have been identified as present at the scene, and roughly 100 investigators are mapping the crew and any accomplices.

-The heist has sharpened scrutiny of the museum’s security and brought its president-director, Laurence des Cars, before the Senate’s culture committee on Wednesday — though top officials have refused to remove her.
+The heist has sharpened scrutiny of the museum’s security and brought its president-director, Cars, before the Senate’s culture committee on Wednesday — though top officials have refused to remove her.

 Questions about Louvre’s security overhaul

-All this comes after President Emmanuel Macron’s government announced new measures in January for the Louvre — complete with a new command post and expanded camera grid that the culture ministry says is being rolled out.
+All this comes after Macron announced new measures in January for the Louvre — complete with a new command post and expanded camera grid that the culture ministry says is being rolled out.

 It also raises hard questions, including whether Sunday’s breach is tied to staffing levels, and how uniformly the upgrades in the overhaul are being applied.

-“It’s a scandal of planning, not just one night,” said Luca Romano, 52, a civil engineer from Milan visiting Paris with his wife.
+“It’s a scandal of planning,” said Luca Romano, 52, a civil engineer from Milan visiting Paris with his wife.
 “If you can plant a freight lift at a palace and no one stops you, that’s a system failure.”

 Protection for headline works is airtight — the Mona Lisa is behind bulletproof glass in a climate-controlled case — yet the break-in exposed seams elsewhere in a 33,000-object labyrinth.
 For many French, the contrast is a public embarrassment at the landmark.